Capitol Area Council HORNADAY AWARD WEEKEND

 Additional Requirements for Venturers

 Venturers applying for the Hornaday Badge or Medals may earn the merit badges or may complete alternative requirements.
 A Venturer who began working on his project as a Boy Scout may count merit badges when applying.
-In place of merit badges, Venturers must complete the Ecology and Plant and Wildlife requirements for the Venturing Ranger Award.
+In place of merit badges, Venturers applying for the Hornaday Medal must complete the Ecology and Plant and Wildlife requirements for the Venturing Ranger Award.

 In addition to the project documentation required on all Hornaday projects, a Venturer must provide specific information on: